rasmus-kirk/website/index.md

 Hi, I am Rasmus Kirk.
-I hold a bachelor's degree in Computer Science from Aarhus University, Denmark, and I am currently pursuing a master's degree with a specialization in Cryptography (specifically SNARKs) and Formal Software Verification, that I will finish January 2026.
+I hold a bachelor's degree in Computer Science from Aarhus University, Denmark, and I am currently pursuing a master's degree with a specialization in Cryptography (specifically SNARKs) and Formal Software Verification, that I will finish March 2026.
 I have been working part-time as a student worker at Concordium, a cryptocurrency firm, for about three years.
 I like Rust and I am also currently learning Japanese.
-I am currently learning Lasso/Jolt.

 Here is a list of some of my software interests: